From Ranking to Reasoning: Explainable Web API Recommendation via Semantic Reasoning: Methodology

 \subsubsection{Design of the Reward Function}

 Our overall reward consists of two components: (i) Recommendation quality and (ii) Reasoning quality.

 For the recommendation reward, we employ standard information retrieval metrics to assess API recommendation performance.
 As $s$ denotes the number of recommended APIs output by the model, we use “@$s$” to indicate that these metrics are computed over all APIs recommended by the model.
 Precision@$s$ refers to the ratio of the number of real hits in the recommended APIs to the number of recommended APIs.

 Recall@$s$ is defined as the ratio of the number of real hits in the recommended APIs to the number of all real APIs.

-Furthermore, the F1 score, as the harmonic mean of Precision and Recall, balances these two metrics.
+Furthermore, the F1 score, defined as the harmonic mean of Precision and Recall, is given by:

 Since Precision@$s$ and Recall@$s$ do not take into account the order in the results, we use additional evaluation metrics: Mean Average Precision (MAP) and Normalized Discounted Cumulative Gain (NDCG).
 NDCG is calculated from DCG by normalizing IDCG which is the ideal DCG.
+NDCG@$s$ is given by:

+where $rel_i \in \{0,1\}$ represents whether the $i$-th API is truly relevant to the current mashup or not.

 Average Precision (AP) calculates Precision at each position, and averages these values over all matching positions.
 MAP is obtained by averaging AP across all mashups.
 In practice, the batch size is set to 1 during the second‐stage training.
 As a result, the reward function at this stage directly uses AP@$s$ computed for each individual mashup.
-The recommendation reward is given as:
+AP@$s$ is given by: